-When we suffer a great trauma, one of its effects can be to greatly reduce the sense of control we have over our lives, making us feel extremely vulnerable, and, sometimes, leading us to become preoccupied with central questions to our existence such as lack of justice in the world, the meaning of life, religion, philosophical beliefs and so on.
+When we suffer a great trauma, one of its effects can be to greatly reduce the sense of control we have over our lives, making us feel extremely vulnerable, and, sometimes, leading us to become preoccupied with central questions to our existence such as whether we are a good or bad person if we are making the right choices, whether we are fulfilling our responsibilities, lack of justice in the world, the meaning of life, religion, philosophical beliefs and so on.
 For many, this can be a torment.
-For others, however, it may lead to benefits.
-These benefits may include :
+Signs that we may be overthinking include:

-However, as I have said, others find themselves tormented by the effects of the trauma on their thinking, remaining stuck in their unpleasant thought processes for months or years, feeling constantly victimized, helpless and unable to rebuild their lives.
-Many turn to drink, drugs, over-eating etc in an attempt to reduce the mental anguish that this over-thinking inevitably leads to.
+Remaining stuck in their unpleasant and intrusive thought processes for months or years, feeling constantly victimized, helpless and unable to rebuild our lives can lead to heavy drinking, drugs, over-eating etc. in an attempt to reduce the mental anguish that this over-thinking inevitably leads to.

-Over-thinking about the trauma we experienced often does not move us forward or gain us any insight in relation to what happened to us, but, instead, clouds our mind and keeps us ‘stuck’ in a cycle of futile, self-damaging thought processes.
+Ways to stop overthinking about traumatic experiences: Over-thinking about the trauma we experienced often does not move us forward or gain us any insight in relation to what happened to us, but, instead, clouds our mind and keeps us ‘stuck’ in a cycle of futile, self-damaging thought processes.
 However, we can help ourselves break free of being ‘trapped in our thoughts’ in various ways.
-These include :

 – telling ourselves we will not let those who caused our trauma ‘win’ by letting the effect they had dominate and destroy our lives

 – realize that we may never find answers to the questions that we are tormenting ourselves with, accept this and ‘cut our losses’

 – mentally ‘step-back’ from what happened to us – constantly seek out soothing and comforting ways to occupy our time

 – stop telling ourselves ‘we will never be happy again’ (as this is a prediction, caused by depression, for which there is no evidence)